 Doing fasting is one of the ideal ways of accomplishing what many of us are trying to do when we take NAD precursors.
 I’ve done several 4-5 day fasts for the purpose of triggering autophagy, apoptosis, and the creation of new stem cells at the end of the fast.
 And unlike taking NAD-boosting supplements, fasting is free.

 Short fasts (skipping breakfast or dinner now and then and “fasting” till the next meal have some benefits.
 But doing occasional 4-5 day fasts or fasting mimicking diets have more profound ones.

 A long fast will clean your cells of debris; kill and cannibalize your senescent cells; kill and cannibalize senescent mitochondria; then at the end of the fast, our bodies will create new stem cells and new, “young” mitochondria to replace the dying ones that were cannibalized.

-Whatever method you use to increase NAD levels (if you choose to), I suspect it’s necessary to take a NAD+ activator such as quercetin, resveratrol or fisetin, so that our bodies can make good use of the NAD+ being created.
-I haven’t seen any studies showing this, but I wonder if the NAD/cancer problem might possibly to related to having too little of the activators that help our bodies make use of NAD+.
+Whatever method you use to increase NAD levels (if you choose to), it appears to be helpful to take a sirtuin gene such as quercetin, resveratrol or fisetin, so that our bodies can make good use of the NAD+ being created.